Seattle Promise Scholar Transit (ORCA) Pass

 How to Apply

-As part of the Seattle Promise Scholars program, you will be required to attend Summer Bridge (New Student Orientation) the summer before you begin the program.
+As part of the Seattle Promise Scholars program, you will be required to attend Summer Bridge (New Student Orientation) in late Summer/ early Fall before you begin the program.
 You will receive your ORCA card at this time.
 Please fill out the Enrollment Form in the following cases:

-• If you did not receive a Promise Scholars ORCA card at your orientation, or
+• You did not receive a Promise Scholars ORCA card at your orientation, or

 FAQs